News

 Ric Mora, BS Pharm '63, Kitchenette

-Students have quickly made the new area their home, taking full advantage of the Ann and Barry Klein Family Student Lounge, a 2,2000 square foot space with hangout and collaboration spots.
+Students have quickly made the new area their home, taking full advantage of the Ann and Barry Klein Family Student Lounge, a 2,200 square foot space with benches, tables and collaboration spots.

-Connected to the student lounge are two student collaboration rooms made possible by Nancy Perilla Peoples; Max J. Peoples Sr., BS, PSU, 57; Belinda D. Peoples, MS, OSU, 83; and William A. Peoples, BS, OSU, 83.
+Connected to the student lounge are two student collaboration rooms made possible by Max Peoples, BS Pharm '83, in honor of his family, Nancy Perilla Peoples, Max J. Peoples Sr., Belinda D. Peoples and William A. Peoples.

 The Ann and Barry Klein Family Student Lounge seating area